EOgundimu300/HeckmanSelect/README.md

  Function for binary Heckman model with variable selection.
 Adaptive Lasso and Lasso are implemented.
 Normal error and AMH copula (with probit marginals) based approach is implemented.

 ### (2) bootValidate
  Bootstrap internal validation technique to correct for overoptimism in predictions - mboot is the number of bootstrap samples.
+The function takes the object created by
+ HeckSelect

 ### (3) HeckPval
   This function is based on the use of P-value to select variables in Binary Heckman selection model.
 Default P-value = 0.05.

 ### (4) bootValidate_Pval
   Bootstrap internal validation technique to correct for overoptimism in predictions - the alpha value is inherited from the object HeckPval.
   Note that this is different from the "bootValidate" as this is based on dropping variables whose values are greater than the alpha value from the model.
 If no variable selection is required, please set alpha =1 in HeckPval object.

+The package also contain functions for regularized probit regression. the results are similar to GLMNET package as they both implemented the coordinate descent algorithm.

+### (5) ProbitLasso
+    This is probit regression.
+The missing data is delected to fit the model to complete data

+### (6) boot_ProbitLasso
+    Bootstrap internal validation technique to correct for overoptimism in predictions - mboot is the number of bootstrap samples.
+The function takes the object created by
+    ProbitLasso.